wilson0x4d/appsettings2/docs/ref/providers/CommandLineConfigurationProvider.rst

         "force": true
     }

-.. note:: Be aware that leading dashes have been stripped, and the "switch" argument not in a key-value format has been populated as a boolean ``True`` configuration value.
+.. note:: Be aware that dash/hyphen prefix has been stripped, and the "switch" argument not in a key-value format has been populated as a boolean ``True`` configuration value.

-The double-underscore ``__`` convention seen above (and elsewhere in the docs) is a common convention borrowed from other platforms/frameworks.
+The double-underscore ``__`` convention seen above (and elsewhere in the docs) is a common convention borrowed from cloud platforms and other frameworks.
 The use of a colon ``:`` in lieu of a double-underscore ``__`` is also borrowed from other platforms/frameworks, although it is much less popular.

 .. note:: This provider was implemented in a way that it does not interfere with libraries such as ``argparse``, and should work as expected with a well-formed command-line interface.
 An explicit goal of this provider was to not depend on a CLI library at all.